dorna-robotics/education/Chapter 06 - Additional Axes/README.md

 (```usem``` = 0, ```usee``` = 0)

-Both motor and encoder are missing.
+Both the motor and encoder are missing.
 In this case, the robot reports the value of the joint as 0.
-Of course this scenario has no practical use case.
+Of course, this scenario has no practical use case.